eds-book/reproducibility-challenge-2023/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Acknowledgments 🙌
-2023 Climate Informatics Reproducibility Challenge is co-hosted by Climate Informatics, EDS book and Cambridge University Press & Assessment with support from Cambridge University, The Alan Turing Institute and Simula Research Laboratory.
+2023 Climate Informatics Reproducibility Challenge is co-hosted by EDS book, Climate Informatics and Cambridge University Press & Assessment with support from Cambridge University, The Alan Turing Institute and Simula Research Laboratory.

 <img src="challenge/figures/logos-organisers.png" height="100">